bermi/snapdir/docs/api/snapdir.md

     # generates a manifest for a directory
     snapdir manifest "${DIR}"

+    # generates a manifest for a directory and stages it
+    # creating a copy of the objects in the local cache
+    snapdir manifest --stage "${DIR}"

     # excludes files matching the pattern
     snapdir manifest --exclude ".ignore" "${DIR}"